awesomeeng/awesome-server/README.md

 # AwesomeServer

 AwesomeServer is a customizable API Server framework for Enterprise Ready nodejs applications.
-It is an easy to setup HTTP or HTTPS or HTTP/2 server allowing you to provide flexible routing and controllers for responding to incoming requests in a consistent, repeatable fashion.
+It is an easy to setup HTTP or HTTPS or HTTP/2 server allowing you to provide flexible routing and controllers for responding to incoming requests in a consistent, repeatable, performant fashion.

 ## Features

 AwesomeServer provides...
- - An easy to use API Server framework.
+ - Easy to use.
  - HTTP support.
  - HTTPS support.
  - HTTP/2 support including push routing for preloading.
  - Or mix and match all three types of servers.
  - Basic routing to channel HTTP Method X along path Y into predefined functions.
- - Advanced routing using Controllers that take your routing to the next level.
+ - Advanced routing using Controllers that takes your routing to the next level.
  - Controllers from Classes, Files, or whole Directory trees.
  - Support for serving static files (or whole directories) to specific routes.
  - Easy built-in redirects.
  - Built around native promises and ready for async/await.
- - Integrated with AwesomeLog for easy logging if you want it.
+ - Integrated with [AwesomeLog](https://github.com/awesomeeng/AwesomeLog) for easy logging if you want it.
  - Extensible with custom Servers.

 ## Why another API Server solution?